priyaaank/roadtripp/_trips/himachal-adventure.md

         caption: "Taking a impromptu break on the banks of Sutlej"
       - image: "/assets/images/himachal/day5-lunch-stop.jpg"
         caption: "The Rustic Shoja restaurant we picked for lunch"
-      - image: "/assets/images/himachal/day5-lush-green-mountains.jpg"
-        caption: "Greenry as seen from The rustic Shoja as our midway stops"
       - image: "/assets/images/himachal/day5-lush-green-2.jpg"
         caption: "Love the fact that all mountains are covered in lush green trees"
       - image: "/assets/images/himachal/day5-jibhi-waterfall.jpg"